 This scholarship was established by the extended family and friends of Mrs. Geraldine Vogelzang in her honor.
 All are alumni, friends, and supporters of the college.
 The scholarship is awarded to students who have demonstrated through their class work or extracurricular activities that they have a commitment to service to others and leadership within the Kingdom.
 The donors intent is to allow the recipients to provide Christian service during the summer months when he or she would otherwise have had to work to earn the funds the scholarship provides.
 Candidates are Calvin students entering their sophomore, junior, or senior year who have a GPA of 3.00 or higher.
 Financial need may be considered.
 The recipient is required to write a report about his or her summer experience after the experience is completed.

 Note: Current recipients who wish to be considered for renewal must file a new application every year and will be given equal consideration with other candidates.
-Two scholarships of $2,050 were awarded for 2010-2011.

 This scholarship was established in memory of Stephanie Dykstra, a Calvin student who passed away unexpectedly on December 17, 1999, after suffering a pulmonary embolus.
 Stephanie left unfulfilled the typical dreams and expectations of a 19 year-old: vocational goals, plans for marriage, dreams for service in Gods kingdom, and expectations of continued opportunities to be with family and friends.
 Yet, in her death, the family and friends who mourned her passing became more clearly aware that Stephanie had chosen a deeper investment than her own dreams and expectations.
 This scholarship was established by the family and friends of Stephanie to recognize students who are clearly storing up treasures in heaven through their service and friendship to people in local communities and thus are recognized by their friends, teachers, and mentors as people who have truly trusted in God as their only comfort in life and death.
 Candidates are Calvin students entering their sophomore, junior, or senior year who show dedication to the service of disadvantaged people through committed service-learning involvement and who are recognized by those who know them well as people who have entrusted their life (and treasure) to Christ.
 They must be in good academic standing and demonstrate some evidence of financial need.